shawn61cp/calibre2jellyfin/README.md

         * '3456'      ->  '3456'
         * '3.2'       ->  '003.02'    <<<
         * Notes
-            * Any series books that had fractional indices prior to this version will appear in the new format leaving the prior formatted versions as duplicates.
+            * Any series books that had fractional indices prior to this version will appear as new book folders with the index formatted in the new way and leaving the prior formatted versions as duplicates.
 You will probably want to delete, in Jellyfin, the old versions.
 * 2024-06-19
     * Add support for "series/book" mode, thanks to [Cudail](https://github.com/cudail)
 * 2024-02-21